antarctica/lantern/docs/models.md

 - MUST use a UUID value for the `file_identifier`:
   - to ensure resources can be distinguished without relying on a value such as title that may change or not be unique
   - to ensure resource identifiers and aliases are distinct and can't be ambiguous
-- MUST include an `identification.identifier`, as per [1]
+- MUST include an `identification.identifier`, as per [1]:
   - to determine if a record is part of the Catalogue
-- MUST include an `identification.identifier.contacts.*.contact` with at least the 'pointOfContact' role
+- MUST include an `identification.identifier.contacts.*.contact` with at least the 'pointOfContact' role:
   - for use with the item contact tab
 - MUST use unique identifiers for extents
 - MUST structure any [Aliases](#item-aliases) as below if included: